marissadashen/Cottage-Cheese-Dumplings/README.md

 # Cottage-Cheese-Dumplings

-These tasty little dumplings are very easy to make.
+These tasty dumplings are very easy to make.